Best 10-Person Tent for Family Camping Adventures

 Interior Space: 150 sq. ⸱ Peak Height: 87” ⸱ Weight: 34 lbs.
 11 oz.

-If you’re looking for a sturdy family cabin tent that doesn’t break the bank, the Browning Camping Big Horn is worth a place on your shortlist.
+If you’re seeking a robust family cabin tent that doesn’t break the bank, the Browning Camping Big Horn is worth considering for its great value.

 The Big Horn is the second cheapest tent on our list, after the UNP 10-Person, but outperforms many pricier tents in several important metrics.
 It’s roomy, feature-rich for its price, durable, and an absolute breeze to pitch.